-True North Intercultural provides training, tools, and support to empower busy educators, committed to making a positive impact in the world, to facilitate deeply transformative intercultural learning experiences (abroad and at home).
+True North Intercultural provides training, tools, and support to empower faculty, staff, and institutions of higher education to more effectively and appropriately navigate cultural differences and help students learn and grow through intercultural learning experiences (abroad and at home).

 Check out the True North Intercultural blog for the latest resources on intercultural learning & teaching.

 Sign up to receive a free copy of An Educator's Guide to Intercultural Learning, and additional resources, support, and inspiration to help you foster intercultural learning.